hsgarn/foosobsplus/README.md

 #### Auto Capitalize Names
 When checked, the program will automatically capitalize the first letter of each team's player's names.
 If not checked, the team names are left as entered.

+#### Win By in Final Game Only
+When checked, a team must win by the margin in Win By parameter in the final game of the match only.
+The prior games will be win by 1 point.
+When unchecked, a team must always win by the margin in the Win By field in every game.

 ### FileNames
 FoosOBSPlus writes out most of it's data to text files so that it can be read by programs such as OBS Studio and displayed in a live video stream.
 The names of these files are configurable if the default names do not suit you.
 FoosOBSPlus also allows you to run more than one table at a time.
 It does this by prefixing each file with the table name.
 To get to the filenames configuration, click on Edit, then Settings, then File Names: